| VIS(1) | General Commands Manual | VIS(1) |

 The count specifier has the following format, where n and m are integers denoting the ranges.

-is substituted.
+,m1 is substituted.
 If m

-is missing, ∞
+is missing, ∞ is substituted.
+Negative

-nThese may be nested arbitrarily deeply.
+values are interpreted relative to the last range.%nThese may be nested arbitrarily deeply.
 An empty command in an

-or y
+x or y defaults to

-do not have defaults.
+v do not have defaults.

 Commands may be grouped by enclosing them in curly braces.
 Semantically, the opening brace is like a command: it takes an (optional) address and runs each sub-command on the range.
 Commands within the braces are executed sequentially, but changes made by one command are not visible to other commands.